 The state layer is a nice reference layer to include.
 It helps the map viewer know where they are on the map.
 Darken map layer boundaries, lighten up and make transparent map layer fills.
 Use Map and Data to make these adjustments.

 While you’re in map layers is a great time to adjust map layer labels to include aggregates subtotaled sales or other numeric data by ZIP code or county.
 You’ve got five flexible fields to append data to, just pulling it from your columns or demographic data included in Map Business Online.
 Read more about labels.

 Also regarding map layers, you may find it helpful to color the ZIP code or county layers by a column of your data or by a demographic category.
+Click the Boundary Button on the Master Toolbar and the dialogue pages with walk you through how to color-code a map.
 Ask yourself, will color-coding ZIP codes add value to my map purpose?
-If you think it will, then, by all means, color code the layer.
+If you think it will, then, by all means, color-code the layer.
 Read more about color-coding map layers here.

 By now your map visualization is starting to look fantastic.
 But it might help to try a few of the various map background options.
 The map backgrounds are easy to access and apply.
 Simply go to Map and Data and scroll down to the lowest option.
 Try the various layers.
 Streets may be the best option but sometimes Satellite options and National Geographic data are nice too.

-Also, keep in mind no background layer is also an option.
+Also, keep in mind not having a background layer is also an option.
 Further, a demographic color shading applied to the ZIP or County layer might be the best map background for your map purpose.
 Thank it over.
 Ask a friend.
 Run it by the President on Twitter.
 (Well, maybe not that last one.)

 Common Related Questions